qmk/qmk_firmware/docs/newbs_git_resynchronize_a_branch.md

 ## Resynchronizing Your Branch

 Now it's time to resynchronize your `master` branch.
-For this step, you'll want to have the upstream repository configured as a remote in Git.
+For this step, you'll want to have QMK's repository configured as a remote in Git.
 To check your configured remotes, run `git remote -v`, which should return something similar to:

 ```sh
 QMKuser ~/qmk_firmware (master)